Theological notes: Catholic truths

-Catholic truths refers to Catholic beliefs which are church teachings, definitively decided on by the Magisterium, but not (yet) as being divine revelations properly speaking.
-Ludwig Ott calls the beliefs of this level Catholic truths, and states states that beliefs of this level "are as infallibly certain as dogmas proper".
+Ludwig Ott says that there are Catholic beliefs which are church teachings, definitively decided on by the Magisterium, but not (yet) as being divine revelations properly speaking.
+Ludwig Ott calls the beliefs of this level Catholic truths, and states that beliefs of this level "are as infallibly certain as dogmas proper."

 Catholic truths are "doctrines and truths defined by the Church not as immediately revealed but as intrinsically connected with the truths of Revelation so that their denial would undermine the revealed truths [...].
-These are proposed for belief in virtue of the infallibility of the Church in teaching doctrines of faith or morals (fides ecclesiastica)".
-They are called "Catholic Truths (veritates catholicae) or Ecclesiastical Teachings (doctrinae ecclesiasticae) to distinguish them from the Divine Truths or Divine Doctrines of Revelation (veritates vel doctrinae divinae)".
+These are proposed for belief in virtue of the infallibility of the Church in teaching doctrines of faith or morals (fides ecclesiastica)."
+They are called "Catholic Truths (veritates catholicae) or Ecclesiastical Teachings (doctrinae ecclesiasticae) to distinguish them from the Divine Truths or Divine Doctrines of Revelation (veritates vel doctrinae divinae)."
 Ott continues:

 Sententia fidei proxima

-A sententia fidei proxima ("teaching proximate to faith") refers to teachings, which are generally accepted as divine revelation by Catholic theologians but not defined as such by the Magisterium.
+Ludwig Ott also adds the note sententia fidei proxima ("teaching proximate to faith") which refers to teachings, which are generally accepted as divine revelation by Catholic theologians but not defined as such by the Magisterium.

 Teaching pertaining to the faith

-A teaching pertaining to the faith (sententia ad fidem pertinens), or theologically certain (theologice certa), refers to theological conculsions; those are teachings without definitive approval by the Catholic Church, but "[whose] truth is guaranteed by [their] intrinsic connection with the doctrine of revelation".
+Ludwig Ott further states that teaching pertaining to the faith (sententia ad fidem pertinens), or theologically certain (theologice certa), refers to theological conclusions; those are teachings without definitive approval by the Catholic Church, but "[whose] truth is guaranteed by [their] intrinsic connection with the doctrine of revelation."

 Sententia communis

-A sententia communis ("common teaching") refers to beliefs which are generally accepted by theologians, but not dogmatically asserted.
+As per Ludwig Ott, sententia communis ("common teaching") refers to beliefs which are generally accepted by theologians, but not dogmatically asserted.

-Examples of sententia communis beliefs which are cited by Ludwig Ott include:
+Examples of sententia communis beliefs which are cited by Ott include: